ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 Forbidden Structures
 =====================

-RMG exlores a wide varitey of structures as it builds a mechanism.
+RMG exlores a wide variety of structures as it builds a mechanism.
 Sometimes, RMG makes nonsensical, unphysical, or unstable species that make their way into the core.

 Luckily, RMG has a remedy to prevent these undesirable structures from making their way into your mechanism.